 So what can charter school leaders do?

-There are reasons to expect continued instability in the education market at all levels of employment.
+There are reasons to expect continued instability in the education market at all employment levels.

-This might seem like a no-brainer, but communication is absolutely key to retaining staff, especially with the advent of work-from-home initiatives.
-This study posits that one of the biggest reasons for high turnover among teachers is a general lack of communication between educators and administrators, especially since Covid turned the public’s lives around.
+This might seem like a no-brainer, but communication is key to retaining staff, especially with the advent of work-from-home initiatives.
+This study posits that one of the biggest reasons for high teacher turnover is a general lack of communication between educators and administrators, especially since Covid turned the public’s lives around.